Meredith-Lab/volcalc/README.md

 using the `compound_formula` argument instead of `compound_id` as in the example.

+You can specify where the compound files are downloaded by setting the desired relative path using `path = "path/to/folder"`.

 #### Multiple function approach

 This breaks the steps done by `calc_vol` into three parts: 1) download